yrf1/RussiaUkraine_weibo_dataset/README.md

 | post metdata  | the \# of likes and shares on the post      |
 | post comments | information similar to the previous three rows, for all comments underneath a user post      |

-We are continueing the data collection process to follow the latest development of events in the ongoing crisis, and will update our dataset daily.
+We are continuing the data collection process to follow the latest development of events in the ongoing crisis, and will update our dataset daily.

 ### Use Cases
 There are many interesting task settings that can be experimented with, using our Russo-Ukranian Crises Weibo dataset.
 These include event clustering, false rumor detection, and portability of news analytic methodologies across Twitter and Weibo domains.